 Maryland has been a medical marijuana state since 2014.
 It is unclear when they will be legalizing for recreational purposes as this time.
 For medical marijuana patients, possession laws include a 30-day supply as determined by the recommending physician.

 Massachusetts has been a medical marijuana state since 2012.
 Voters passed Question 4 in 2016, setting up the state to become the largest legal marijuana state the East Coast.
 Possession laws include a 60-day (10 ounces) supply.
-Recreational possession laws are to be determined.
+Recreational dispensaries opened in November 2018 and sales are booming.

-Minnesota has been a medical marijuana states since 2014.
+Minnesota has been one of the medical marijuana states since 2014.
 For now, there are no plans to expand into recreational marijuana, but there are a lot of calls for reform in regards to its medical program.
 Possession laws include a 30-day supply of non-smokable marijuana.

 Montana has been one of the medical marijuana states since 2004.
 In 2011, Montana enacted an entirely new medical marijuana program, placing more restrictions on medical marijuana use and increasing the requirements for patients, caregivers, and physicians in the program.
 Many patients feel the amendment has made the process of obtaining medical marijuana even more difficult and discouraging, even though the medical support is all there.